XavierGDelrosario/ChessGame/README.md

     One reason is that I can play and test at the same time.
 It makes it less frustrating when bugs occur.
 I chose chess because I enjoy playing it and it has the right amount of complexity for my knowledge in programming.

-## User Stories
+## User Stories P1
 - As a user I want to be able to capture and piece and remove it from the board.
 - As a user I want to be able to make a move and have it added to a list of moves made in the game.
 - As a user I want to be able to move a piece, remove it from one square and add it to another.
 - As a user I want to be restricted to make moves that puts my king out of check.

 ## User Stories P2
+- As a user I want to be able to save a game I played.
+- As a user I want to be able to load a game I saved and display any turn that was played.
 - As a user I want to be able to win the game by checkmate
-- As a user I want to be able to load multiple previously played games from files
 - As a user I want to be able to start and end multiple chess games from main.
 - As a user I want to be able to draw the game by stalemate.